liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 One of the most complicated issues in CSS in general is whether objects should change depending on context.
-On the one hand we talk about *responsive design*, on the other objects should be decoupled (`Law of Demeter <http://en.wikipedia.org/wiki/Law_Of_Demeter>`_) to keep the code maintainable.
+On the one hand we talk about *responsive design*, on the other, objects should be decoupled (`Law of Demeter <http://en.wikipedia.org/wiki/Law_Of_Demeter>`_) to keep the code maintainable.